vuejs/docs/src/guide/essentials/template-syntax.md

   <p>Using v-html directive: <span v-html="rawHtml"></span></p>
 </div>

+Here we're encountering something new.
+The `v-html` attribute you're seeing is called a **directive**.
+Directives are prefixed with `v-` to indicate that they are special attributes provided by Vue, and as you may have guessed, they apply special reactive behavior to the rendered DOM.
+Here, we're basically saying "keep this element's inner HTML up-to-date with the `rawHtml` property on the current active instance."

 The contents of the `span` will be replaced with the value of the `rawHtml` property, interpreted as plain HTML - data bindings are ignored.
 Note that you cannot use `v-html` to compose template partials, because Vue is not a string-based templating engine.
 Instead, components are preferred as the fundamental unit for UI reuse and composition.

 :::warning Security Warning